alexcastillo/brain-terminal/README.md

 # brain-terminal

-Use the terminal to get inside the human brain.
+Use the terminal to get inside the human brain 🤯

 ```sh
 $ npx brain-terminal